SAP-samples/partner-reference-application-extension/Tutorials/01-BillOfMaterials.md

 |               | SAP HTML5 Application Repository service for SAP BTP | app-runtime               | Service       | 1                                 |
 |               | SAP Build Work Zone, standard edition                | standard                  | Application   | 1                                 |

+> Note: The *SAP HANA Schemas & HDI Containers* entitlement is not required in the consumer tenant, as the SAP HANA database instance from the provider tenant will be utilized.

 ## Services Without Entitlements

 The list shows services that don't require entitlements.